 Once you get to the beach you can rent sun loungers with umbrellas.
 Near the beach, there are many local restaurants, so don’t worry if you get thirsty or hungry.
 If you prefer, you can go to a beach club on the beach, such as Palmilla Bali or Cattamaran Beach Club.

 Sundays Beach Club, my favorite beach club in Bali

 If you want to spend the day at a beach club, I recommend Sundays Beach Club, located on a private beach.
 The place is very beautiful, the beach is amazing and the food is very tasty.

-Mana Uluwatu, a bar/restaurant with a pool and views
+Mana Uluwatu, a bar-restaurant with a pool and views

-More tips to visit Bali in 10 days
+Other tips to visit Bali in 10 days

-Here are some tips before visiting Bali:
+Here are some last tips before visiting Bali: